IS – Otoko Demo Onna Demo Nai Sei: Characters

-Haru Hoshino was born with both testicles and ovaries, but did not have sex reassignment surgery during infancy to make him look more like one gender than the other.
-At 10 months old he had to have his testicles removed due to a medical condition.
-From preschool through middle school, he always played with the boys his age in school, and is raised as a boy because of that.
-However in high school, because he was registered as female on his birth certificate, he is forced to live as a female for three years.
-His situation is complicated more by the fact his body is maturing in a more feminine way, such as developing breasts and menstruating, despite his wish to live as a boy.
-During his story faces struggles such as bullying and trying to accept his body for what it is, as well as making friends and falling in love.
+Haru Hoshino was born with both testicles and ovaries, but did not undergo sex reassignment surgery during infancy to make them look more like one gender than the other.
+At 10 months old, they had to have their testicles removed due to a medical condition.
+From preschool through middle school, they always played with the boys their age in school, and was raised as a boy because of that.
+However, in high school, because they were registered as female on their birth certificate, they are forced to live as a female for three years.
+Their situation is complicated more because their body is maturing in a more feminine way, such as developing breasts and menstruating, despite their wish to live as a boy.
+During their story, they face struggles such as bullying and trying to accept their body for what it is, as well as making friends and falling in love.